Table of Contents

 The most prominent challenge people have with getting things done is procrastination.
 It’s when you keep putting off important tasks because they’re too challenging or not interesting enough.

 However, this should not be the case!
 With the right tools, you can stop procrastinating and get more done in less time.
-That’s why we built employee monitoring software like Workstatus with five key features in mind:

 1. Reports & Analytics